Honda in Formula One: 2006 season

-Honda's first season as a team since 1968 started fairly well, with Jenson Button finishing fourth at the season opening Bahrain Grand Prix and scoring a podium at the second round in Malaysia.
+Honda's first season as a team since 1968 started fairly well, with Jenson Button finishing fourth at the season-opening Bahrain Grand Prix and scoring a podium at the second round in Malaysia.
 At the next race in Australia, Button scored a pole position.
-The results started to be inconsistent after that and the main reason for the lack of form was down to reliability, with the team dropping out of contention for race victories many times.
+The results started to be inconsistent after that and the main reason for the lack of form was reliability, with the team dropping out of contention for race victories many times.
 Pit-stop problems also hampered the team early on, in one case effectively ruining Jenson Button's chances for a good result and possible podium at Imola.
 In light of this form, it was announced that Geoff Willis would be adopting a factory-based role to concentrate on aerodynamics.
 Following the appointment of Senior Technical Director Shuhei Nakamoto over Willis' head and Mariano Alperin-Bruvera as Chief Aerodynamicist Willis' position appeared difficult, and reports indicated that he left the team.

 At the Hungaroring, fortunes changed.
 Rubens Barrichello and Jenson Button qualified third and fourth, though Button had to drop ten places, following an engine change.
 In an incident-packed race, Button came from fourteenth on the grid to win his first race, with Barrichello finishing fourth.
 After this win, the team's performance went up noticeably, displaying consistency arguably better than championship leaders Ferrari and Renault.
 Since Hungary, Button scored more points than any other driver in the last six races of the season.
-Barrichello did not have the best season for the team, down to the fact that he had to get used to the new brakes and traction control, after moving from a six-year stint at Ferrari, though he was a regular points scorer.
+Barrichello did not have the best season for the team, because he had to get used to the new brakes and traction control, after moving from a six-year stint at Ferrari, though he was a regular points scorer.
 Both drivers earned points finishes in almost all the remaining races, with the season ending on a high note with Button's 3rd-place finish in Brazil – less than a second behind 2nd place Fernando Alonso – after having to start from 14th on the grid.
-The team would finish fourth in the constructors' championship with 86 points.
+The team finished fourth in the constructors' championship with 86 points.

-On 15 November 2006, it was announced that long time BAR Honda and Honda test driver, Anthony Davidson would be heading to Super Aguri F1 to race alongside Takuma Sato.
+On 15 November 2006, it was announced that long-time BAR Honda and Honda test driver Anthony Davidson would be heading to Super Aguri F1 to race alongside Takuma Sato.
 He was replaced by ex-Red Bull Racing driver Christian Klien for the 2007 season.